itskingori/pesapal-gem/README.md

 Pesapal RubyGem
 ===============

 Make authenticated Pesapal API calls without the fuss!
-Handles all the oAuth stuff abstracting any direct interaction with the API endpoints so that you can focus on what matters. _Building awesome_.
+Handles all the [oAuth stuff][1] abstracting any direct interaction with the API endpoints so that you can focus on what matters. _Building awesome_.

 This gem is work in progress.
-At the moment, the only functionality built in is posting an order i.e. fetching the URL for necessary to generate the iframe.
+At the moment, the only functionality built-in is posting an order i.e. fetching the URL that is required to display the post- order iframe.
 Everything else should be easy to do as the groundwork has already been laid.
 If you are [feeling generous and want to contribute, feel free][9].

 Submit [issues and requests here][6].
 The gem should be [up on RubyGems.org][7].